kentcdodds/mdx-bundler/README.md

 you can use an `iframe` or something.

-As previously stated, [MDX](https://mdxjs.com/) enables you to combine terse markdown syntax for your content with the power of React components.
-So you can import a React component and render it within the markdown itself.
+As previously stated, [MDX](https://mdxjs.com/) enables you to combine terse markdown syntax for your content with the power of JSX components.
+So you can import a JSX component and render it within the markdown itself.
 It's the best of both worlds.

 </details>